AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 Compared to no modules offering 103% gain, this setup offers an excellent gain of 212%, but the full-productivity setup with 233% gain is better.
 This is because the cumulative fuel gains from the third productivity 3 module outweigh the reduced power consumption from the speed 3 module.

 Instead of replacing the third productivity module with a speed module, we can introduce speed beacons.
-This would allow us to both keep the maximum productivity and cut down machine power consumptions, although the beacons themselves would introduce additional power consumptions to account for.
-I estimate that good boosts in energy gains are possible by having each beacon affect multiple machines.
-However, since calculations involving beacons would include additional factors to consider such as machine counts and the physical layout of the fuel processing area, I prefer to leave that rabbit hole alone.
+This would allow us to both keep the maximum productivity and cut down machine power consumptions, although the beacons themselves would introduce additional power consumption that would have to be accounted for.
+I predict that another energy gain is possible by having each beacon affect multiple machines.
+However, since calculations involving beacons would introduce additional factors that would have to be considered, such as machine counts and the physical layout of the fuel processing area, I'll leave that rabbit hole as an exercise for the reader.

 Meanwhile, seeing the strong effects of productivity modules, I wonder if we can use them to make rocket fuel production yield net energy gains.
 So, let's fill the assembling machine 2 with productivity 3 modules: